What are The Best Practices for a NOC?

 Hybrid cloud can help address security limits too – it allows various applications to run and data to be stored in line with the security, regulatory, and administration conditions.
 Enterprises can take action on their cloud transition dynamically using Hybrid cloud tools.
 There are some pre-settings which can accept minimum downtime levels.
 Tools will help to avoid silos and handle legacy systems.

 The Hybrid cloud also allows public and private clouds.
 And on-premises IT to interoperate continuously using standard technology interfaces.
-For example – Kubernetes, Linux, and Open Container Initiative.
+For example – Kubernetes backup, Linux, and Open Container Initiative.

 These technology interfaces help companies to progress with agility and at scale while improving responsiveness and chopping down costs regardless of the growing complexities.